tvanderbruggen/SciCpp/doc/source/core.units.implementation_notes.rst

 Two quantities are identical if they have the same irreducible dimension representation.

-NB: This provides a compact and unique signature (given the correspondance :math:`q_{i} \mapsto p_{i}` is well define), that could be use in communication protocols to transfer data units.
+NB: This provides a compact and unique signature (given the correspondance :math:`q_{i} \mapsto p_{i}` is well defined), that could be use in communication protocols to transfer data units.

 Dimension multiplication
 -----------------------